 Dr. Andrew Wood, Ph.D.
-(Assistant Professor) is primarily responsible for coordinating the field experiences for the Mental Health Counseling track.
-He received his doctorate from the University of Central Florida (CACREP Accredited), having completed his master's in Mental Health Counseling from the University of North Florida.
+(Assistant Professor) is primarily responsible for coordinating the Mental Health Counseling track.
+He received his doctorate from the University of Central Florida (CACREP Accredited), having completed his master's in Mental Health counseling from the University of North Florida.
 Dr. Wood teaches in the areas of abnormal behavior and diagnosis as well as counseling theories.
-His scholarly interests pertain to chronic illness and quality of life as well as religious and spiritual issues in counseling.
+His scholarly interests pertain tochronic illness and quality of life as well as religious and spiritual issues in counseling.